-PSB stands for Photoshop Big Document Format file.
+PSB stands for Photoshop Big file format.
 You know you have a PSB file if you see the .psb file extension at the end of the file’s name (example: filename.psb).

 A file with a PSB (Photoshop Big) file extension is an Adobe Photoshop Large Document file.
 As the name implies, PSB files are very big, with “big” in this context meaning they contain a lot of digital information.

 PSB files are very similar in structure to standard Photoshop PSD files.
 The core difference is that they hold far more information.
 In the next section, we’ll examine that difference in more depth.

 PSB files are essentially the big brothers of PSD files.
 Both hold Adobe Photoshop images, but PSB is for the really big ones.
 Here are some key metric differences:

 |PSB||4 exabytes (more than 4.2 billion gigabytes)||300,000 × 300,000 pixels||9,000 megapixels|

 Most users will encounter PSD files far more often than PSB files.
 PSB comes into play when the job’s too big for PSD.

 Despite their enormous size, PSB files work like most other file types.
 You can get back lost PSB files the same way as any other files.

 Deleted files don’t truly disappear.
 They generally go first to your Recycle Bin (for Windows users) or to your Trash (for Mac users), but even after that, they are still on your computer.
 They’re simply removed from the table that your computer uses to organize information, which means that the space shows up as empty so that new data can be written over it.
 The files stay there until written over so much that the original files are completely lost.
 Before that point is reached, file recovery is possible.